secretGeek/today-i-learned-staging/excel/LAMBDA_and_LET_in_Excel.md

 Naming, you may recall, is one of the two hardest problems in computer science.
 So with this one neat trick, Alonzo Church has eradicated 50% of the difficulties of computer science.

+## Many parameters

+A Lambda can have as many parameters as it needs. e.g.

+	=LAMBDA(a, b, c, d, e, f, a - b + c - d + e - f)(3,4,5,6,7,8)

+All of the "parameters" are treated as *input* parameters, and the final parameter is the expression that may use those parameters.

 ## Why mention LET ?

 `LET` is a complementary concept to LAMBDA... as you'll see.
-But forget LAMBDA for now.
+But forget LAMBDA for a moment.

-Think about a boring repetitive expression like this:
+Think instead about a boring repetitive expression like this:

 	=SQRT(A1) + SQRT(A1) * 10

-Look at all that repetition!
+Look at all that nasty nasty repetition!
 Over and over we've had to type that same boring bit, `SQRT(A1)`.
-Wouldn't it be cool if we could save our fingers all that typing.
-Let `LET` do it!
+Wouldn't it be cool if we could save our fingers all that typing?

+Here's how we can let `LET` do it!

-`LET` lets you define a name and a value, then use that name (as many times as you want) in an expression.
+`LET` lets you define name and values, then lets you *use* those names, as many times as you want, in an expression.

 So we can say:

-- "Let x be `SQRT(A1)`.
+- "Let `x` be `SQRT(A1)`.
 Please calculate the expression:  `x + x * 10`"

 To say that, we use this syntax: